 Technique Description References Common event expression (CEE) Common event expression standardizes the way computer events are described, logged, and exchanged.
 By using CEE's common language and syntax, enterprise-wide log management, correlation, aggregation, auditing, and incident handling can be performed more efficiently and produce better results.
 The primary goal of the effort is to standardize the representation and exchange of logs from electronic systems.
 CEE breaks the recording and exchanging of logs into four (4) components: the event taxonomy, log syntax, log transport, and logging recommendations. [b-CEE] See Note.
-Incident object description exchange format (IODEF) The incident object description exchange format defines a data representation that provides a standard format for the exchange of information commonly exchanged by CIRTs about computer security incidents.
-IODEF describes an information model and provides an associated data model specified with XML schema.
-See Note Extensions to IODEF for reporting Phishing This extends the incident object description exchange format to support the reporting of phishing events.
+Incident object description exchange format (IODEF) The incident object description exchange format defines a data representation that provides a standard format for the exchange of commonly exchanged information about computer security incidents.
+IODEF describes an information model and provides an associated data model specified with XML schema. [b-ITU-T X.1541] Extensions to IODEF for reporting Phishing This extends the incident object description exchange format to support the reporting of phishing events.
 Recommendation ITU-T X.1500 is intended to only describe techniques for commonly understood, assured means for cybersecurity entities to exchange cybersecurity information, and does not include the uses of that information. [b-IETF RFC 5901] Common attack pattern enumeration and classification (CAPEC) CAPEC is a specification method for the identification, description, and enumeration of attack patterns.
 Attack patterns are a powerful mechanism to capture and communicate the attacker's perspective.
 They are descriptions of common methods for exploiting software.
 They derive from the concept of design patterns applied in a destructive rather than constructive context and are generated from in-depth analysis of specific real-world exploit examples.
 The objective of CAPEC is to provide a publicly available catalogue of attack patterns along with a comprehensive XML schema and classification taxonomy. [b-CAPEC] See Note.
+Malware attribution enumeration and characterization format The malware attribution enumeration and characterization format (MAEC) is a formal language that includes a schema to provide both a syntax for the common vocabulary of enumerated attributes and behaviours, and an interchange format for structured information about these data elements.
+The enumerations are at different levels of abstraction: low-level actions, mid-level behaviours and high-level mechanisms.
+At the lowest level, MAEC describes attributes tied to the basic functionality and low-level operation of malware.
+At the middle level, MAEC's language organizes the aforementioned low-level actions into groups for the purpose of defining mid-level behaviours.
+At the more conceptual and high level, MAEC's vocabulary allows for the construction of mechanisms that abstract clusters of mid-level malware behaviours based upon the achievement of a higher order classification. [b-MAEC] See Note.